Table of Contents

 Medicaid’s Asset Limit

 Medicaid cannot take your life insurance policy while you are still living.
 However, based on the face value of your policy, it may be counted towards Medicaid’s asset limit, rendering you ineligible for Medicaid.
-However, if you are a Medicaid recipient, and the beneficiary of your life insurance policy is your estate, Medicaid may take the proceeds of the death benefit to recover costs it paid for your long-term care.
+If you are a Medicaid recipient, and the beneficiary of your life insurance policy is your estate, Medicaid may take the proceeds of the death benefit to recover costs it paid for your long-term care.
 This is called Medicaid estate recovery.
-That said, it is advised one does not put their estate as the beneficiary of their life insurance policy.
+It is advised one does not put their estate as the beneficiary of their life insurance policy.
 Rather, the name of the particular beneficiary in which one wants the proceeds to go should be on the policy, protecting the death benefit from Medicaid in the majority of states.

 Exemption of Death Benefit / Face Value